Shortcut to Body Shortcut to main menu

 1. 1.
 "Foreigner" shall refer to foreign nationals defined in Article 2.1.1 of the Foreign Investment Promotion Act (hereinafter referred to as the "Act"). <Amended on May 15, 2012>

-2. 2.
-"Foreign investment" shall refer to the stipulations in Article 2.1.4 of the Act. <Amended on May 15, 2012>
+2. 2."Foreign invested-company" shall denote an enterprise as stipulated in Article 2.1.5. of the Act. <Amended on May 15, 2012>

 3. 3.
 "Foreign invested-company" shall denote an enterprise as stipulated in Article 2.1.5. of the Act. <Amended on May 15, 2012>

-5. 5.
-"Factory facility" shall refer to as a factory, headquarters, research center, and worksite of the business service industry (hereinafter referred to as "business service") as prescribed in the provisions of Article 2.2 of the Enforcement Ordinance on Industrial Cluster and Factory Establishment. <Amended on May 3, 2010 and May 15, 2012>
+5. 5."Factory facility" shall refer to as a factory, headquarters, research center, and worksite of the business service industry (hereinafter referred to as "business service") as prescribed in the provisions of Article 2.2 of the Enforcement Ordinance on Industrial Cluster and Factory Establishment. <Amended on May 3, 2010 and May 15, 2012>

 6. 6.
-“U-turn firms” shall refer to companies that receive government financial support in accordance with “the government financial support to local governments for attracting investors”(hereafter “the government financial support”) notified by the Minister of Trade, Industry and Energy. <Newly established on May 3, 2013><Amended on May 15, 2012 and August 1, 2013>
+“Reshoring companies” shall refer to companies that receive government financial support in accordance with “the government financial support to local governments for attracting investors”(hereafter “the government financial support”) notified by the Minister of Trade, Industry and Energy. <Newly established on May 3, 2010> <Amended on May 15, 2012 and August 1, 2013>

 7. 7.
-"Industrial complex" shall refer to as an industrial complex described in Article 2.8 of the Industrial Sites and Development Act. <Amended on May 3, 2010, May 15, 2012 and June 30, 2014>
+"Industrial complex" shall refer to as an industrial complex described in Article 2.8 of the Industrial Sites and Development Act.<Amended on May 3, 2010, May 15, 2012 and June 30, 2014>

 8. 8.
 "Headquarters" shall refer to as a worksite located at the headquarters or main office specified in the registration of incorporation. <Amended on May 3, 2010 and May 15, 2012>

 9. 9.
-"Research center" shall refer to a research center described in Article 2 of the Industrial Technology Innovation Promotion Act.<Amended on May 3, 2010, May 15, 2012 and August 1, 2013>
+"Research center" shall refer to a research center described in Article 2 of the Industrial Technology Innovation Promotion Act <Amended on May 3, 2010, May 15, 2012 and August 1, 2013, July 6, 2020 >

 10. 10.
 “Number of full time employees” shall refer to the average number of wage earners who have signed a contract less than a year in accordance with Article 2 of the Act on the Protection, etc. of Fixed-Term and Part-Time Workers and who correspond to the below workers excluding short-time workers defined under Article 2 of Labor Standards Act.
 Workers shall also indicate the dispatched workers who can be proved with evidence materials, such as the workers dispatch contract under Article 20 of the Protection, etc. of Dispatched Workers Act and who are related to the institutions that receive government financial support over the last six months.
-However, the corporate investors shall meet the requirements set by the government to receive government financial support.<Amended on May 15, 2012 and August 1, 2013>
+However, the corporate investors shall meet the requirements set by the government to receive government financial support <Amended on May 15, 2012 and August 1, 2013, November 1, 2019.>

 11. 11.
-Initial date of business shall denote the date that begins producing manufacturing goods (or the date of business registration) in the manufacturing industry, the date that begins collecting and mining of minerals in the mining industry and the date that begins supplying goods or services (or the date of business registration) in other industries following Article 6 of the Enforcement Decree of Value-Added Tax Act.
-However, if “the existing tenants” hire new full time employees that mine the amount of subsidy, the date of hiring shall be reckoned as the initial date of business in the call center and telemarketing industries. <Amended on May 3, 2010, May 13, 2011 and June 30, 2014>
+"Initial date of business" shall denote the date that begins producing manufacturing goods (or the date of business registration) in the manufacturing industry, the date that begins collecting and mining of minerals in the mining industry and the date that begins supplying goods or services (or the date of business registration) in other industries following Article 6 of the Enforcement Decree of Value-Added Tax Act.
+However, if “the existing tenants” hire new full time employees that mine the amount of subsidy, the date of hiring shall be reckoned as the initial date of business in the call center and telemarketing industries. <Amended on May 3, 2010, May 13, 2011 and June 30, 2014 >

 12. 12.
-“Newly built” shall refer to buildings that have been established for a new business or have changed the use of the existing building to meet the new business. <Newly established on May 13, 2011><Amended on May 15, 2012>
+“Newly built” shall refer to buildings that have been established for a new business or have changed the use of the existing building to meet the new business. <;Newly established on May 13, 2011 ><Amended on May 15, 2012>

 13. 13.
-“Enlargement”shall mean new business facilities that have been installed by enlarging the place of business.<Newly established on May 13, 2011><Amended on May 15, 2012>
+“Enlargement” shall mean new business facilities that have been installed by enlarging the place of business. <Newly established on May 13, 2011><Amended on May 15, 2012>

 14. 14.
-“A large corporation”shall indicate companies excluding small companies defined under Article 2.1 of the Framework Act on Small and Medium Enterprises and medium-sized companies defined under Article 10.2 of the Industrial Development Act. <Newly established on August 1, 2013>
+“A large corporation”shall indicate companies excluding small companies defined under Article 2.1 of the Framework Act on Small and Medium Enterprises and medium-sized companies defined under Article 10.2 of the Industrial Development Act .<Newly established on August 1, 2013><Amended on July 6, 2020>

 Chapter 2.
 Organization and Operation of Investment Promotion Agency and Committee

-Article 3 Deleted on May 15, 2012
+Article 3 Deleted <on May 15, 2012>

 Article 4 (Establishment of Investment Promotion Committee)